MercedezCM/WebSource/starter-academic-master_v2/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Poverty studies
-- Social issues and public policy
+- Peace and conflict studies
 - Rural development and gender-sensitive policies in Latin America

 # Education to show in About widget